ronuma/js-syntax-highlighter/parallel/README.md

 1. Clone the repository

-2. Navigate to the project directory in your terminal
+2. Navigate to the project directory in your terminal (remember to be in the parallel directory inside of the project)

 3. Do `$ iex main.exs` to compile the project and open the interactive elixir shell

-4. Do `iex> JSSH.run(in_filename)`; JSSH (short for JavaScript Syntax Highlighter) is the module name, and run is the function name, which takes the input file name as an argument (a string, so write it enclosed in double quotation marks e.g. "test.js").
+4. Do `iex> JSSH.run(number_of_files)`; JSSH (short for JavaScript Syntax Highlighter) is the module name, and run is the function name, which takes the number of JS files to read as an argument.
+You will be prompted to enter the file names that will be read, do this without quotation marks.
 We provided three sample test files:

    a. "test.js": this is the file we used to test the program, it has a lot of different cases, so it is a good file to test the program with.